Class of 2022

 Doug Bruno

-• Has completed his 36th season at the helm in Lincoln Park, led the Blue Demons to 24 NCAA Tournament appearances (qualified for 25), 18 consecutive NCAA appearances, four appearances in the NCAA Sweet Sixteen, a ten-time BIG East regular-season champion, and seven-time BIG East conference tournament champion
+• Led the Blue Demons to 24 NCAA Tournament appearances (qualified for 25), 18 consecutive NCAA appearances, and 4 appearances in the NCAA Sweet Sixteen

-• Named the Big East Coach of the Year three times (2014, 2016, and 2017) and three-time WBCA Regional Coach of the Year (2004, 2005, 2017)
+• 3x Big East Coach of the Year (2014, 2016, 2017) and 3x WBCA Regional Coach of the Year (2004, 2005, 2017)

 • Inducted into the DePaul University Hall of Fame (1993), the Illinois Basketball Coaches Association Hall of Fame (2000), the Chicagoland Sports Hall of Fame (2004), and the National Italian American Sports Hall of Fame (2017)

-• A six-time gold medalist with USA Basketball
+• 6x gold medalist with USA Basketball

-• Bruno was the 2006 & 2007 USA Basketball Developmental Coach of the Year, and is the only USA Basketball Development Coach of the Year to be recognized twice, after leading the U18 team and U19 team to gold medals at the FIBA Americas and World Championships
+• Bruno was the USA Basketball Developmental Coach of the Year (2006,2007), and is the only USA Basketball Development Coach of the Year to be recognized twice, after leading the U18 team and U19 team to gold medals at the FIBA Americas and World Championships

 • Coached the 1st WBL All-Star Game that took place in Madison Square Garden in New York City, NY